mprestonsparks/DocGen/docs/monitoring-system.md

 ## MCP Server Integration

-To enhance monitoring capabilities, we are developing custom Model Control Protocol (MCP) servers as described in [issue #21](https://github.com/mprestonsparks/DocGen/issues/21).
+To enhance monitoring capabilities, we are developing custom Model Context Protocol (MCP) servers as described in [issue #21](https://github.com/mprestonsparks/DocGen/issues/21).

 These servers will provide: